PaschalKen/SeeFit/README.md

     - I chose to implement a `count-down timer` to let the users know how long they have left in an activity.
     - The timer section has a border which is a `progress bar`.
 This helps the user keep track what they've completed and what they have left in the entire hiit.
     - The `green` area signifies the completed part while the `white` area signifies what's left to be done.
 This was implemented to keep the user informed of their progress always.
-    - There are visibe exit, pause/play, and restart buttons under the progress bar which users can click to leave the perform hiit page, pause/ continue a hiit, and restart a hiit respectively giving them complete control and freedom while using the app.
+    - There are visibe pause/play and restart buttons under the progress bar which users can click to pause/ continue a hiit, and restart a hiit respectively giving them complete control and freedom while using the app.
 When any of these buttons is clicked, a text fades in for 3 seconds to as well as the Nielsen's 1st usability Heuristic which suggests "visibility of system status" respectively.

 ### Creating a Hiit